 - Biotechnology Investment Incentive Tax Credit: The $250,000 cap on this credit has been increased to $500,000 for an investment in a Qualified Maryland Biotechnology Company located in Allegany County, Dorchester County, Garrett County, or Somerset County.
 The credit is 75%, rather than 50%, of an investment in a Maryland Biotechnology Company located in these counties.

 - Commuter Tax Credit: The credit is now the lesser of 50% of providing commuter benefits or $100 per month for each employee.
 Previously, the credit was the lesser of 50% of providing commuter benefits or $50 per month for each employee.
 Also, the number of required passengers in a qualifying vanpool vehicle has decreased from 8 adults to 6 adults.

 - Clean Energy Incentive Tax Credit: Facilities that produce electricity from a qualified energy resource co-fired with coal no longer qualify for this credit

 The Comptroller of Maryland designates e-File Software Vendors’ Maryland products as either Basic or Comprehensive.
 This applies to both business and individual income tax software packages.

 The Basic designation is used for simple returns.
 Software packages designated as Comprehensive support all electronic forms, including Form 500CR, Amended Returns and the transmission of binary attachments (PDFs).

 This process is designed to help taxpayers and tax professionals determine which software will best fit their needs.
-Please see the list of approved eFile software vendors for individuals and businesses.
-We will update this page for Tax Year 2015 as we approach the tax season.
+Please see the latest updated list of approved eFile software vendors for individuals and businesses.

 Fiduciary Tax Changes